19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 7:30 p.m.

 Don’t put off getting tickets for this can’t-miss night with one of the planet’s most insightful social commentators.
-Known for her sardonic social commentary on American life to views on current events and the media to her NYC state of mind and association with pop culture icons like Andy Warhol, a night with author, public speaker and occasional actor Fran Lebowitz is always one to remember.
+Known for her sardonic social commentary on American life to her NYC state of mind and association with pop culture icons such as Andy Warhol, a night with author, public speaker and occasional actor Fran Lebowitz will be one to remember.

 Friday, March 3: History Uncorked at Heinz History Center